sundayguru/room-allocation/README.md

 - Fork Repo
 - Create new branch and add your contribution
-- push to your branch
+- Push to your branch
-- raise a pull request
+- Raise a pull request